Eli-Xen/HackKU-Spring-2024-Tutoring-Schedule-Selenium/README.md

 **What is TUTORING_OWL?**

 TUTORING_OWL takes in a KU student's desired tutoring, and outputs all tutoring sessions that don't conflict with their schedule of classes.
-TUTORING_OWL is built using Python, specifically the Selenium module for web scraping, and uses Firefox browser.
+TUTORING_OWL is built using Python, specifically the Selenium module for web scraping, and uses Firefox/Chrome browser.
 In the future, we hope to add a more aesthetic UI and allow the user to choose different browsers.
 We also hope to make it more secure, since it does require the user inputting their KU username/password.